September 28, 2025 | Bryan Berk

 Then when it comes to sunlight...

-Ideally you want to go on a walk and get sunlight within the first 30 minutes of waking.
+Ideally you want to go on a walk and get sunlight within the first 30 minutes of waking up if you can.

 5. Cutting Dopamine Traps